 Marketing & Advertising — What’s Tax Deductible?

 Are you in the hustle of completing your taxes?
-If you haven’t yet, did you know that most of your business’s marketing and advertising expenses can be tax deductible – as long as it’s ‘ordinary, necessary, and reasonable’. essays on youth justice system
+If you haven’t yet, did you know that most of your business’s marketing and advertising expenses can be tax deductible – as long as it’s ‘ordinary, necessary, and reasonable’. buffy critical essays

 Ordinary, necessary, and reasonable – how does one know if it qualifies?